kalabox/kalabox/docs/users/started.md

 A Kalabox app at it's smallest requires only two files:

-  1. A `kalabox.yml` file which contains the high level configuration for your app.
+  1. A `kalabox.yml` file that contains the high level configuration for your app.
-  2. A `kalabox-compose.yml` file which contains the services your app needs to run.
+  2. A `kalabox-compose.yml` file that contains the services your app needs to run.

 !!! tip "Kalabox uses Docker Compose"
     The `kalabox-compose` file is simply a [Docker Compose](https://docs.docker.com/compose/compose-file/) file.